Chicago Digital Media Production Fund - FAQ & Helpful Tips

 No, only individuals and individuals with non-profit organizations can apply.

-We understand that many independent filmmakers are usually sole-proprietors and have either an LLC or some other legal model to protect themselves and their business.
+We understand that many independent filmmakers and digital media artists are sole-proprietors and have either an LLC or some other legal model to protect themselves and their business.
 Grant monies will be paid out to individuals, and individuals may transfer the money to their own business for the production if they prefer.
 Grant monies will not be paid out to businesses, only to individuals and non-profit organizations.
+Any taxes associated with receipt of these funds are the responsibility of the recipient and questions should be directed to the recipient’s accountant or tax/financial advisor.

 5. I don’t see any age restrictions.
 Can applicants be any age?

-Yes, applicants can be any age.
+Yes, applicants can be any age and young emerging digital artists are encouraged to apply.
 Applications from people under the age of 18 will be accepted and will have to meet all of the requirements.
 Consideration will be given to the age of the applicant in the evaluation process.
 We recommend that youth applicants work with an adult on the application.
-If awarded, a parent or guardian needs to co-sign the contract with the youth, and also will need to accept funds on the youth’s behalf.
+If awarded, a parent or guardian needs to co-sign the contract with the youth, and will also need to accept funds on the youth’s behalf.

 6. The guidelines say that the project should be “appropriate for a youth audience.”
 What does that mean?
 My project is not a youth-focused one.